novika-lang/novika/README.md

 ### Where do I start?

+1. First of all, the documentation for rev10 (i.e., this implementation) is available [here](https://novika-lang.github.io/novika/).
-1. Try exploring [capabilities](https://github.com/novika-lang/novika/tree/rev10/src/novika/capabilities) and their [implementations](https://github.com/novika-lang/novika/tree/rev10/src/novika/capabilities/impl).
+2. Try exploring [capabilities](https://github.com/novika-lang/novika/tree/rev10/src/novika/capabilities) and their [implementations](https://github.com/novika-lang/novika/tree/rev10/src/novika/capabilities/impl).
 This is where native code words like `dup` and `appendEcho` are defined.
 This is also a nice *starting point* to find bugs, optimize, add new stuff, etc. It's also one of the places where you can find typos, lack of documentation, and even some TODOs.
-2. Try looking through the [interpreter code](https://github.com/novika-lang/novika/tree/rev10/src/novika) in general.
+3. Try looking through the [interpreter code](https://github.com/novika-lang/novika/tree/rev10/src/novika) in general.
 I do have a compulsion to write comments, so most of the code is documented.
 How well documented is not for me to decide, but documented it is.
-3. If you're someone who knows something about optimization, your eyes will hurt!
+4. If you're someone who knows something about optimization, your eyes will hurt!
 Believe me :)

 ### What happens where?